Albinhsn/Bonobo/README.md

 ## ToDo

+* Split compileIndex into two funcs, one to load and one to store

 * Assign to index
+    * Prolly need to copy and not send index by reference

+* Actually free memory?

+* errorAt function

+* Assign to struct?

 ## Bugs/Poorly implemented stuff LLVM backend

-* Prolly need to copy and not send index by reference

 * A lot of type checking missed

 * Improve error handling
     * Store smth about line, errorAt func

-* Actually free memory?
+    * Throw different error when arr[int] != [[1,2,3]]

 ## TODO LLVM backend

-* Declare internal functions to use/support arrays/maps

 * MapExpr
     * Create a struct for map, x2 array for keys/values
-    * Create function "native" to maps
+    * Create functions(?) "native" to maps
     * Index map

+* Declare internal functions to use/support arrays/maps

 * Write c++ data structures and functions to create a standard library
     * Or just write functions in bonobo

 * Be able to create and import functions from other module?

 ## TODO x86_64 backend